Noslepr/climbOn-quora-clone/README.md

 # climbOn
-ClimbOn, a full-stack application inspired by Quora, is a question answer forum dedicated to all climbing related topics.
+ClimbOn, a full-stack application inspired by Quora, is a question and answer forum dedicated to all climbing related topics.
 If you want to know about climbing, climbOn is the place to go.
 Users can ask climbing questions related to whatever they're curious about or even find answers to questions they didn't know they had!
+Users can also go on and share their knowlege of climbing by answering any number of questions.

 [Visit the site live here!](https://climb-on-capstone-app.herokuapp.com/)